Walk St. Louis's self-guided ghost tour. 15 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You cross the Mississippi into Alton, Illinois, and ascend the hill to McPike Mansion—the most haunted house in the Midwest, they say.
 Henry McPike bu...

-The St. Louis ghost tour includes 21 documented haunted locations.
+The St. Louis ghost tour includes 15 documented stops covering 126 years of documented history.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.